That-Dev-Girl-Sites/jhalabi.com/_posts/2010-09-20-yui-vs-jquery.md

 redirect_from: "/blog/yui-vs-jquery"
 categories:
   - development
+excerpt: Ever since I started my consulting gig, I have been learning so many new technologies.
 ---

 Ever since I started my consulting gig, I have been learning so many new _(or, rather, new to me)_ technologies.
 Most of my learning experiences have centered around Javascript libraries – namely jQuery and YUI.
 In light of the fact that I’ve only been consulting for about 9 months now, I’m going to preface this entire post with the fact that I definitely do not consider myself an expert in either of these libraries.